 News Stories: The latest in science news, written for everyone.
 These are shorter news pieces (typically 350 to 800 words), usually focused on a single research study or advance.

 Features: Published weekly (usually on Thursday), these longer pieces (around 1,500 to 2,400 words) have a broader focus and include reference to several scientists and research projects.

-Explainers: SNS offers explainers on many topics, from how to read brain activity to the greenhouse effect.
-Each is designed to help teens and others take a little deeper dive into the concepts that underlie science news and research.
+Explainers: Science News for Students offers explainers on many topics, from areas of the brain to the greenhouse effect.
+Each is designed to help teens and others take a little deeper dive into the concepts that underlie the science and research we cover.
 Look for these explainers as convenient sidebars within news stories and features.

 Scientists Say: This series features a new vocabulary term every week.
 Want to know what “keratin” is, or how to pronounce “niche”?
 Find out here.
 Each term is defined, used in context and accompanies an audio clip so that students can hear how the words are pronounced.
 Scientists Say fulfills Common Core English Language Arts standards for reading informational text.
 Check out the full list of words here.

-Experiments: Bethany Brookshire takes students through real scientific research projects, showing them how to apply the scientific method to develop their own experiments.
-With a background in scientific research and a Ph.D. in physiology and pharmacology, Bethany takes normal classroom demonstrations and turns them into full experiments, with hypotheses, methods, results and analyses.
-Check out the full collection of experiments — and give one a try!
+Experiments: In this series, Bethany Brookshire takes students through real scientific research projects, showing kids how to apply the scientific method to develop their own experiments.
+With a background in scientific research and a Ph.D. in physiology and pharmacology, Bethany takes normal classroom demonstrations and turns them into full experiments, with hypotheses, methods, results and analysis.

 Cool Jobs: Scientists aren’t just people working in labs wearing white lab coats.
 This series offers dozens of feature-length articles about careers in science, technology, engineering and math.
 From scientists who study volcanoes to those who study art, crime scenes or pets, this series has something for everyone.